ThomasPluck/wobblchip/README.md

 ### Implementation

-The bulk of `wobblechip`'s design is to achieve two goals, digital I/O and deterministic oscillator coupling.
+The bulk of `wobblchip`'s design is to achieve two goals, digital I/O and deterministic oscillator coupling.

 #### Digital Input